 The Marine Science Institute is located in Port Aransas, on 72 acres on the Gulf of Mexico.
 REU projects will take advantage of the wide variety of coastal habitats near the Institute, including shallow bays, hypersaline lagoons, seagrass beds, estuaries, mangroves, and marshes.
 UTMSI is the lead state agency for the 185,000-acre Mission-Aransas National Estuarine Research Reserve, the only reserve in the Western Gulf of Mexico biogeographic region.

 The 10-week summer program begins with a research cruise on the R/V Katy and ends with a symposium in which students will present their research results.
 Along the way, students will create web pages and blogs about their research, and participate in a variety of professional development activities.

-- Eligibility: Students must be undergraduates in their sophomore or junior year, and U.S. citizens or permanent residents of the U.S. and its possessions.
+- Eligibility: Students must be enrolled as undergraduates, and be U.S. citizens or permanent residents of the U.S. and its possessions.

 - Stipends: Students will receive a summer stipend of $5000 for the 10-week program, full room and board, a research allowance, and a travel allowance.